amenimtibaa/3D-Segmentation/README.md

 ### Prepare train & validation dataset

 Shapenet contains 16 shape categories.
 Each category is annotated with 2 to 6 parts and there are 50 different parts annotated in total.
-If you open the train_labels data directory you will find 16 sub-directories where each one contains ".seg" files and each line of this files contains a number betwenn 0 and 6. what we want is to associate a unique number to each part before creating the dataset.
+If you open the train_labels data directory you will find 16 sub-directories where each one contains "seg" files and each line of these files contain a number between 0 and 6.
+What we want is to associate a unique number to each part before creating the dataset.
-This is done in "process_data.py", after executing it you should have 4 "npy" arrays added ( train data/labels and validation data/labels).
+This is done in "process_data.py", after executing it you should have 4 "npy" arrays added (train data/labels and validation data/labels).

 ### Running the tests